vitessio/website/content/en/docs/user-guides/configuration-advanced/region-sharding.md

 ## Drop source

-Once resharding is complete, we can teardown the source shard
+Once resharding is complete, we can teardown the source shard:

 ```bash
 ./206_down_shard_0.sh
 ./207_delete_shard_0.sh